 - Tip #4: Campsites will have signs on how to pay.
 Different campsites have different payment methods, including paying at the reception when you arrive, paying the campsite manager when they arrive in the morning/night, and leaving money in a box.

-- Tip #5: Not all campsites are open year-round, so double check their availability.
-This is especially true in the winter.
-I went in the summer, so this wasn’t an issue for me.
+- Tip #5: Not all campsites are open year-round, so double-check their availability.
+This is especially true in the winter season.
+I went in the summer, so this wasn’t an issue for me, but my friend who went in the winter time said many of them were not open.

 When traveling Iceland in a campervan, you can eat your meals by: